gccgomes/util/README.md

 test-hosts.sh	Test if an host is alive or aceppting ICMP connections

-trocagw.sh    Change the default gateway to an backup connection, change de default for a primary "GW1" when then came on-line
+trocagw.sh Toggles the default gateway of a network, to a second configured gateway.
+And return to the main gateway when it is online